f4pga/f4pga-arch-defs/quicklogic/README.md

 Go to the quicklogic/tests directory and choose a design you want to implement:

 ```
-cd tests/counter
+cd tests/btn_counter
-make btn_counter-ql-chandalar-top_bit
+make btn_counter-ql-chandalar_bit
 ```

 This will generate a binary bitstream file for the design.
 The resulting bitstream will be written to the `top.bit` file in the working directory of the design.

 Currently designs that work on hardware are:

-- btn_xor-ql-chandalar-top
+- btn_xor-ql-chandalar
-- btn_ff-ql-chandalar-top
+- btn_ff-ql-chandalar
-- btn_counter-ql-chandalar-top
+- btn_counter-ql-chandalar

 ### 4. Programming the EOS S3 SoC